Skip to main content

 #

-Microsoft is deprecating WMIC in favor of PowerShell CIM cmdlets (and removing it from default installs in newer Windows 11 builds), but it still works well on most Windows Server versions (2016/2019/2022).
+Microsoft is removing WMIC from newer Windows 11 builds in favor of PowerShell CIM cmdlets, but it’s still present on most Windows Server installs.

 #